 Give your brewery insurance agent a call and make an appointment to review your coverage.
 A great agent will have great ideas about where and how you can trim costs—without reducing your coverage.

 Insurance is an investment that pays off in a big way when a batch of beer is spoiled; when your fermenter breaks down and production grinds to a halt; or when a customer files suit because he had a car crash six hours after leaving your brewery.

 Not every insurance agent has the brewery industry expertise to know which coverages are most important—and which coverage limits are appropriate.
 You’ll want to check that your spoilage and contamination protection gives you the selling price of the beer you can’t pour—not just the price of the ingredients used for that batch; coverage for the extra expense when one of your suppliers can’t make deliveries; coverage for expenses incurred if you must recall one of your beers from the market; and in-transit protection if you deliver your product yourself.
 Click for more points you’ll want to consider.

 There’s that old saying that “failure to plan is planning to fail.”
 By the same token, succeeding in making solid plans means planning to succeed!
-Take advantage of these last few weeks of the year to set your brewery up for success in 2020.
+Take advantage of these last few weeks of the year to set your brewery up for success in the coming year.

 Beall Brewery Insurance offers a nationwide insurance program tailored specifically for today’s breweries.
 Our customized solutions will meet your budget and protect your business, leaving you able to focus to do what you do best: brewing great craft beer.